SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Deactivating or deleting users

 Hovering over a user reveals the deactivate and delete buttons on the right side.
-The "Deactivate" button simply disables the user, while the cross button permanently deletes the user.
+The "Deactivate" button simply disables the user, while the "X" button permanently deletes the user.

 ![Delete User](/guides/users-guide/deleteuser.png)

-### Managing user groups
+## Managing user groups

 Cumulocity allows you to easily manage "Users" which have the same permissions and roles via "User Groups".
 Application Access can also be set.

 ![User groups](/guides/users-guide/usergroups.png)

-> Note that If you do not see "User groups" click on "Accounts" first and then "User groups".
+> If you do not see "User groups" click on "Accounts" first and then "User groups".

 By default after tenant creation there are 4 groups that are automatically created: